 Shane’s shorter stories are showcased in Shards, a dark flash fiction collection illustrated by Andrew J. McKiernan (Brimstone Press, 2009).
 Shane’s affinity with very short stories through Shards and edited publications such as Shadow Box, Black Box, and Shadowed Realms has seen him acknowledged as a “master of flash fiction”.
 A full length collection, The Abandonment of Grace and Everything After, is forthcoming.

+Shane served the Australian Horror Writers Association as Vice President from 2008 to 2010, as Media Manager from 2006 to 2010, as an Australian Shadows judge in 2007 and 2008, and Awards Director from 2009 to 2011.
 His major achievements on the AHWA Committee include expanding the Australian Shadows Award into Australia’s premier horror fiction award by introducing prize money and additional categories and spearheading the united genre author campaign (uniting AHWA with the Romance Writers of Australia and Sisters in Crime Australia) against the Productivity Commission’s recommendation to abolish Parallel Importation Restrictions.

 Although a prolific fiction writer, Shane is also well known for his genre non-fiction.
-He has been nominated for the William Atheling Jr. Award for Criticism or Review twice, and he has interviewed high-profile authors and celebrities such as Alice Cooper, Charlaine Harris, and Fiona Horne.
+He has been nominated for the William Atheling Jr. Award for Criticism or Review twice, and he has interviewed high-profile authors and celebrities such as Alice Cooper, Charlaine Harris, Shaun Tan, and Fiona Horne.

 Aside from writing, Shane has been a qualified martial arts instructor, with black belts in Iga-Ryu Ninjutsu and Sports Chanbara.
 He was also the New South Wales and Australian Chanbara Grand Champion.
 The name Jiraiya (lit.
 “Young Thunder”, after the legendary ninja Jiraiya) was bestowed upon him in his youth by Ninjutsu Grand Master Kazuo Crando Saito.
-Shane still fights with swords in his spare time – when he’s not writing and editing.
+Shane occasionally fights with swords in his spare time – when he’s not writing and editing.